bibleexchange/courses/homiletics-2/en/3202_difference-between-textual-and-topical-sermons.md

 #### The textual sermon

-1. For God so loved the world
+I.  For God so loved the world
-2. That he gave his only begotten Son
+II.
+That he gave his only begotten Son
-3. That whosoever believeth in him should not perish, but have everlasting life
+III.
+That whosoever believeth in him should not perish, but have everlasting life

 The main points are the natural divisions of the text.

 #### The topical sermon

-1. The need for salvation
+I.  The need for salvation
-2. The source of salvation
+II.
+The source of salvation
-3. The process of salvation
+III.
+The process of salvation

 The main idea comes from the text, and you come up with logical points based on that theme.